• Skip to primary navigation

 Finishing the Wine Bottle Glasses

-The bottle cutter came with some sanding paper so you can sand the edges.
+The bottle cutter came with some sandpaper so you can sand the edges.

 I ended up with 5 glasses made from 7 wine bottles.

-These wine bottle glasses make great handmade gifts as pretty barware and I've even used them to hold pens, scissors, and other office supplies in my office.
+These wine bottle glasses make great handmade gifts as pretty barware, normal drinking glasses, or you can simply use them to hold pens, scissors, and other office supplies.

 Patti signature